Tripp-Org/default-branch-protector/README.md

 ## Set environment variables

 1. Create a copy of the `.env-example` file called `.env`.
-2. Add your GitHub App's private key, app ID, and webhook secret to the `.env` file. -- please contact @lydiatripp for this information as I do not want to publically post this information.
+2. Add your GitHub App's private key, app ID, and webhook secret to the `.env` file. -- please contact @lydiatripp for this information.

 ## Run the server